hackclub/hackclub/workshops/Tkinter Workshop/README.md

 text=quote
 ```

-Here we gave text as the random quote passed from the button.
+Here we gave `text` as the random quote passed from the button.

 If you don't understand, just go to the live demo and see the button workflow [here](https://repl.it/@bezlin/graphics#main.py).

-#### Finally the code will look like this.
+#### Finally the code will look like this

 ```python
 import tkinter as tk